maarky/option/README.md

 ###map(callback $map)

 $map takes the Option value and returns any value.
-The value is wrapped in an Option.

-Some will return a Some of the same type if the callback returns the same data type, otherwise it returns a base Some.
+This value is returned wrapped in an Option.
+If the callback returns an Option it will be wrapped in a Some.
+If the callback does not return an Option it will return a Some of the same type if possible, otherwise a base Some.

-If you pass a callback function to a String Some and the callback returns a String it will return a String Some but it will return a base Some if the callback returns an integer.
-If the callback returns an Option you will get an Option containing another Option.
+Some will return an Option containing the return value of the callback.
 None will always return itself.

     $some = new Some(5);